mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 export KUBECONFIG=$PWD/auth/kubeconfig
 ```

-- Install config (option 2): Limiting only for zones not attached the Outpost rack (use1a)
+- Install config (option 2): Limiting only for zones not attached to the Outpost rack (use1a)

 ```sh
 echo "> Creating install-config.yaml"